5 Risks of Poor Money Business Choices and Decisions From SACCO and VSLA Income in Uganda

 5. Gambling and Sports Betting

-Gambling is often viewed as a quick income source but has a very high probability of financial loss and addiction.
+Gambling is often viewed as a quick income source but has a very high probability of losing income and causing addiction.
+It mostly does not provide sustainable income and can worsen income-related problems.

 Risk level: Extremely High